 Finger Foods for Kids: Dairy

-toddler plate of meatballsFinger Foods for Toddlers and Babies: Meat/Poultry/Fish
+Finger Foods for Toddlers and Babies: Meat/Poultry/Fish

 It’s easy to serve meat, poultry, and fish to little kids as long as it’s soft and easy to chew.
 Here are some ideas.

-• Beef, ground and cooked through and either diced (if in something like a meatball) or served mashed.
+• Beef, ground and cooked through and either diced (if in something like a healthy meatball) or served mashed.

-• Beef, shredded (anything cooked in a slow cooker or instant pot and shredded is likely to be an easy texture to chew)
+• Beef, shredded (anything cooked in a slow cooker or Instant Pot and shredded is likely to be an easy texture to chew)

 • Chicken, diced (just be sure it’s not too dry)